Linouth/iCatch-V50-Playground/reversing/README.md

 - [ ] Modify firmware so that the callibration files are loaded from the SD card (C) instead of image A
 - [ ] Modify firmware to intercept received messages so I can analyse them
-- [ ] Create wrapper script to wrap all scripts with a proper cli
+- [x] Create wrapper script to wrap all scripts with a proper cli
+- [ ] Reverse sumpatch.exe and add CRC calculation to sptool.py